kshaffer/kshaffer.github.io/_posts/2017-08-15-twitter-propaganda-during-unite-the-right.md

   creditlink: linktosource
 share: true
 categories: [data science, propagandalytics]
+short_description: "This isn't just disinformation.
+It's also censorship.
+And it's terrorism.
+It's time to fight back."
 ---

 As more and more people take to Twitter to keep up on fast-developing events, it's more important than ever important to understand how their platform facilitates the spread of misinformation, disinformation, and hate, as well as up-to-the-minute accounts of fact.
 While news and live video content was indeed shared widely and rapidly on Twitter during this weekend's #unitetheright rally, high-volume accounts highjacked the trending hashtags to push a pro-white-nationalist agenda and share disparaging disinformation about antifa, Black Lives Matter, other activists, and the mainstream media, with the intent (and effect) of flooding out the good information with propaganda.